Keyboard shortcuts

 Default agent

-The default agent (primary) has no scope restrictions — empty lists on all four dimensions.
+The default agent (primary) has no scope restrictions — empty lists on all three dimensions.
 Scoping is for sub-agents that need constrained access.

 Alternatives